manuelrodmota/mundialito/REFLECTION.md

   and every match you win, you **keep the players you're rewarded** — with richer rewards for harder opponents.
 That turns each run into a build.
 Your deck grows out of your victories, tougher matches become worth the risk, and the XI you finish with is a record of how you got there — exactly the "one more run" hook that makes roguelikes stick.
+The **Collection** button already sits on the menu as a "coming soon" placeholder — that's its home: a gallery of every player you've earned, growing run over run.
 - **Online play & a shared leaderboard.** Right now you battle historic AI teams; the obvious next beat is asynchronous PvP — draft a squad, challenge a friend's deck, climb a ladder.
 The meta-progression and leaderboard layer was always planned as "V3," and a week would let us land